 #8: NDMF ExMenu Organizer / YuichaMart

 A Unity editor extension to organize a cluttered Expressions Menu via drag and drop.
 NDMF-based on top of Modular Avatar, with non-destructive editing as the headline feature.
+3,514 likes as of compilation.

 ExMenu organization normally means manually creating sub-menu assets, wiring them to a parent menu, and so on.
-ExMenu Organizer makes that a single drag-and-drop list with reorder + sub-menu assignment, an "Import" button to load the current menu in one click, and a clean rollback path — just remove the component to revert — which makes it safe to try menu structures.
+ExMenu Organizer makes that a single drag-and-drop list with reorder + sub-menu assignment, an "Import" button to load the current menu in one click, and a clean rollback path — just remove the component to revert — which makes it safe to experiment with menu structures.

 #9: High-Five Gimmick / RururiLab

 Particle animations and audio trigger when your hand meets another player's hand.
 The second free release in the Top 10 — an MA-compatible drop-in interaction gimmick that works on most avatars.
+Published January 31, right at the month's close, and still at 3,411 likes as of compilation.

 The "free tier to lower the trial barrier, paid version for deeper play" freemium structure mirrors what #5 Zerukana Board does on the tool side, applied here to a runtime gimmick.